 This course introduces students to the central concepts of international politics.
 Through a treatment of the masterworks of international relations, it examines the evolving framework in which political communities have conducted relations with one another given the constants of human nature.
-Prerequisite: HUM 313.
+Prerequisite: HUM 115 and 3rd or 4th-Year standing..
 (4 credits)